Thursday, October 23, 2025

 1. Process almond flour, sugar and butter in a food processor until crumbs form.

-2. Add egg, AP flour and milk, and continue to process until a thick cream is formed.
+2. Add egg, AP flour / corn starch and a splash of milk, and continue to process until a thick cream is formed.
+If mixture is too thick / clumps - add another splash of milk and continue processing some more.

 3. Transfer cream to a pastry bag (no tip needed).